rafaelxky/SmartServiceHub/README.md

 - CommentCreateDto <- comment model for creation
 - CommentPublicDto <- comment model for showing
 ## Others
-- ApiResponse <- model for responding to requests, however this must be changed in the future as it is a source of inconsistencies
 - Roles <- Enum for roles "ADMIN, USER, MODERATOR"1

 ## CORS Policy